almazrafi/Fugen/README.md

 Fugen only uses nodes that are [components](https://help.figma.com/article/66-components) as images.
 So, make sure that the chosen frame in the file URL (see [Figma file](#figma-file)) allows to filter out the components that should not render images in Figma file.

+#### Only Exportables
+If this option is `true` only the component marked as exportable on figma will be render in file and assets.

 #### Xcode-assets
 It's recommended to specify the path to a subfolder inside the Xcode-assets folder in the `assets` parameter,